devpixde/quiver2jekyll_plus/README.md

 ## Quick start

-quiver2Jekyll_plus should now be available on your CLI
+After installation quiver2Jekyll_plus should now be available on your CLI

 run

-'''bash
     quiver2Jekyll_plus quiver-input-folder jekyll-output-folder selector
-'''

 For example:
-'''bash

     quiver2Jekyll_plus '.' './../_posts' '*'
-'''

 Selects all quiver-notes in same folder that are beginning with * in its title and creating jekyll-posts in folder ./../_posts

 All parameters are optional.